reanjr/tacdom/README.md

    free of logic
  * Require.js for dependency injection - if needed, may be used in node to facilitate code reuse between client and server
+ * Famo.us - once engine is released, web client will be ported to it

 Alpha
 -----